aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 ## Transferring data

-As mentioned above, many users run into the challenge of transferring large amounts of data onto or off HPC systems at some point (this is more often in transferring data off than onto systems but the advice below applies in either case).
+As mentioned above, many users run into the challenge of transferring large amounts of data onto or off HPC systems at some point.

 As mentioned, if you have related data that consists of a large number of small files it is strongly recommended to pack the files into a larger *archive* file for long term storage and